ksh0430/active-deploy/labs/ActiveDeployUsageLabs-Lab1-cli.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM-Bluemix/active-deploy-lab)

+> **Difficulty**: Easy

+> **Time**: 15 minutes

+> **Prerequisites**:
+Make sure you have satisfied the prerequisite steps listed on the main lab page Make sure you have a running application in Bluemix.
+If need be, use the SampleApp steps on the main lab page.

 # Lab 1: Default Deployment with the CLI

 This lab will show us how to get started using Active Deploy quickly by doing an automated deployment using a default configuration.